Introduction

 CYPECAD versions

-Integrated 3D structures of CYPECAD (also LT50 and LT30) is not technically a module.
-To define these 3D structures in CYPECAD, users must also have the required permits to use CYPE 3D in their user license and, optionally, modules that are exclusive to CYPE 3D.
+Integrated CYPECAD 3D structures (also available for CYPECAD LT30 and LT50) is not a module as such.
+To define these 3D structures in CYPECAD, the user license must also include permissions to use CYPE 3D and, optionally, the modules exclusive to CYPE 3D.